Direct and Inverse Results on Bounded Domains for Meshless Methods via Localized Bases on Manifolds: Introduction

 \subsection{Overview and Outline}

-We begin by giving basic explanation and background on the manifolds and kernels used in this article.
-This is done in Section 2.
+In Section~\ref{background}, a basic explanation and background on the manifolds and kernels used in this article will be given.

-In Section 3, we introduce the Lagrange basis (the functions generating the space $V_{\Xi}$).
-We further restrict the class of kernels considered in this paper, by focusing on kernels which generate Lagrange functions with stationary exponential decay (this is introduced in Definition \ref{extra}).
-We finish the section by providing estimates that control the Sobolev norm (i.e. $W_2^{\sigma}(\man)$) of a function in $V_{\Xi}$ by the $\ell_2$ norm on the Lagrange coefficients.
-That is, for $s= \sum_{\xi\in \Xi} a_{\xi} \chi_{\xi}$ we show
+The direct and inverse theorems in this paper are associated with two approximation spaces $V_\varXi$ and $\tilde{V}_\varXi$.
+In Section~\ref{lag_bernstein}, we introduce the Lagrange basis (the functions which form a basis for the space $V_\varXi$) associated with the kernels described in Section~\ref{SSS:Kernels}.
+Such Lagrange functions are known to have stationary exponential decay (this notion is introduced in Section \ref{SS:Lagrange}).
+To illustrate the power of these highly localized bases, we finish the section by providing estimates that control the Sobolev norm (i.e. $W^{\sigma}_{2}(\bbM)$) of a function in $V_\varXi$ by the $l_2$ norm on the Lagrange coefficients.
+That is, for $s=\sum_{\xi\in\varXi}a_\xi \chi_\xi$ we show